 5 Benefits of the Non Lucrative Residence Visa Spain

-- The right to live in Spain: The Non-lucrative Visa grants non-EU legal residence in Spain.
-Visa holders have access to Spain’s public services, including healthcare and education, similar to other residents.
-They’ll also benefit from Spain’s cost of living, which is quite affordable, as well as the country’s pleasant weather, rich cultural heritage, and a relaxed pace of life.
+The Non-lucrative Visa grants non-EU legal residence in Spain.
+Like other residents, Visa holders have access to Spain’s public services, including healthcare and education.
+They’ll also benefit from Spain’s quite affordable cost of living, as well as the country’s pleasant weather, rich cultural heritage, and relaxed pace of life.

-- Access to Spanish education: If you’re bringing along your family, your children or grandchildren can attend Spanish primary and secondary schools.
+If you bring your family along, your children or grandchildren can attend Spanish primary and secondary schools.
 Spain has one of the best education systems, and your child will surely benefit from that.

 *Applicants will need to present an original and a copy of the certificate accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain.
 The insurance policy must cover all the risks insured by Spain’s public health system.